openebs/openebs/k8s/demo/cassandra/README.md

 The statefulset specification YAMLs are available at OpenEBS/k8s/demo/cassandra.

-The number of replicas in the statefulset can be modified as required.
-This example makes use of 2 replicas.
+The number of replicas in the Statefulset can be modified as required.
+This example uses 2 replicas.

 ```
 apiVersion: apps/v1beta1